mjarosie/elmish-router-demo/README.md

     | TextInput
 ```

-Hence, the type of the first parameter to `Program.toNavigable` becomes of type `Parser<Option<Route>>` (which, as I've shown above, translates to `Location -> Option<Route>` - so what it's basically doing is translating the URL address in your browser to one of the values of your predefined type, or `None` if the mapping isn't possible)!
+Hence, the type of the first parameter to `Program.toNavigable` becomes of type `Parser<Option<Route>>` (which, as I've shown above, translates to `Location -> Option<Route>` - so what it's basically doing is translating the URL address in your browser to one of the values of your predefined type, or `None` if the mapping isn't possible).

-To repeat what we just went throught: you can think of a `parser` as a function which takes a URL address and produces an (optional) single value of a type defined by you.
+To repeat what we just went throught: you can think of a `parser` as a function which takes a URL address and produces an optional single value representing the application route, defined by you!

-How do you define function of type `Parser<Option<Route>>`, you might ask yourself.
+How do you define function of type `Parser<Option<Route>>`, you might ask.
 This is where things get confusing, so bear with me.

-The naive implementation of a function having that type would look like something along these lines:
+The naïve implementation of a function having that type would look like something along these lines:

 ```f#
 // Pseudocode